dhruvpathak1/image_processing_algos_from_self_driving_cars/README.md

 3. Go to this link below and download '.cfg' and '.weights' file for YOLOv3-320 (https://pjreddie.com/darknet/yolo/)

+Make sure everthing is in the same folder.

 ## Arrangement For Running The Code
 1. If you have a GTA V Game then :